Format and Content

 The Written Examination blueprint below shows the content areas and approximate number of questions in each area.

-The NDEB is aware of the most current guidelines for antibiotic prophylaxis as published in North America and in the reference texts used in Canadian Dental Programs.
+The NDEB is aware of the most current guidelines for antibiotic prophylaxis as published in North America and in the reference texts used by Canadian Dental Programs.

 Written Examination Protocol